-Applying geophysics for groundwater exploration and/or resource evaluation is only about 10 to 15 years in practice.
 The ever-increasing need for groundwater has translated into using subsurface imaging to meet the demand.
-Generally speaking, the methods applied to find groundwater are very similar to those used for natural resource exploration; for example, mineral or petroleum products.
-However, the depth of exploration is much shallower.
+Generally, the methods applied to find groundwater are very similar to those used for natural resource exploration for mineral or petroleum products.
+However, new geophysical equipment specifically for shallow ground characterization is being developed constantly and we stay on the cutting edge of this development.
 Groundwater projects conducted by Olson are typically in the upper 1000 feet of the ground surface, and can largely be categorized in one of three settings:

-- Confined groundwater conditions related to a secondary porosity regime caused by faults, fracture systems (or a combination), or karst, all of which are based on the geologic structure beneath the site.
+- Confined groundwater investigations targeting secondary flow pathways caused by faults, fracture systems (or a combination), or karst, all of which are based on the geologic structure beneath the site.

 In most circumstances, more than one method is required to effectively determine where to drill a test hole, or a production well.
 In general, the detection of a fault, or series of faults, is not difficult (using seismic), but determining if water exists along those structures requires applying EM or ER survey techniques.
 Seismic cannot alone determine the presence of water, and EM or ER are not effective at imaging structures.
 We have the capability with this combined-method approach to target both the structure and presence of water.
 This approach then allows a prediction for the presence of (fresh) groundwater and anticipated depth to intersect structure(s) or water-bearing formations (i.e., aquifers).
 In unconsolidated alluvial settings, the method selection is determined by the objective of finding the overall thickness of the soil deposits, or determining the presence of impermeable clay layers and/or lenses or permeable sand and gravels.